elenasamuylova/drafts/llm_course/README.md

 > ✅ Matches: `{"name": "Alice", "age": 25}`
 > ❌ Doesn’t match: `{"name": "Alice", "age": "twenty-five"}`

-**How it’s measured**: use tools like Python’s `jsonschema` for structural validation.
+**How it’s measured**. use tools like Python’s `jsonschema` for structural validation.

 ### JSON match

-**What it checks**: Whether a JSON object matches an expected reference JSON.
+**What it checks**.
+Whether a JSON object matches an expected reference JSON.

-**When it’s useful**: In reference-based (offline) evaluations, where the model is expected to produce structured outputs.
+**When it’s useful**.
+In reference-based (offline) evaluations, where the model is expected to produce structured outputs.
 For example, in tasks like entity extraction, you may want to verify that all required entities are correctly extracted from the input text — compared to a known reference JSON with correct entities.

-**How it’s measured**: First, check that the output is valid JSON and schema matches.
+**How it’s measured**.
+First, check that the output is valid JSON and schema matches.
 Then, compare the content of the fields, regardless of order, to determine if the output semantically matches the reference.

 ### Check for a valid SQL

 **What it checks**.
-Whether the generated text is a **syntactically valid SQL query**.
+Whether the generated text is a syntactically valid SQL query.

 **When it’s useful**  In SQL generation tasks.